solo-io/gloo/docs/cli/glooctl_create_upstream_kube.md

   -h, --help                            help for kube
       --kube-service string             name of the kubernetes service --kube-service-labels strings     labels to use for customized selection of pods for this upstream. can be used to select subsets of pods for a service e.g. for blue-green deployment
-      --kube-service-namespace string   namespace where the kubernetes service lives (default "defaukt") --kube-service-port uint32        the port exposed by the kubernetes service. for services with multiple ports, create an upstream for each port. (default 80)
+      --kube-service-namespace string   namespace where the kubernetes service lives (default "default") --kube-service-port uint32        the port exposed by the kubernetes service. for services with multiple ports, create an upstream for each port. (default 80)
       --name string                     name of the resource to read or write -n, --namespace string                namespace for reading or writing resources (default "gloo-system")